Larpoux/tau_doc/pages/fs/fs-README.md

 Flutter Sound 9.x is released under the Mozilla very permissive Plublic License version 2.0 (MPL 2.0).
 This is a Free And Open Source license which has a **weak copyleft** clause: if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
 But you may publish your App with any license you want.
 Even a Proprietary/Closed Sources License (shame on you!).

-If you can and wants to publish your App under the GPL 3.0 license, we suggest that you consider using the [τ-dio fork](https://tau.canardoux.xyz/td-README.html) which is in fact Flutter Sound 10.0 .
+If you can and want to publish your App under the GPL 3.0 license, we suggest that you consider using the [τ-dio fork](https://tau.canardoux.xyz/td-README.html) which is in fact Flutter Sound 10.0 .

 Note : Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).